VoltCruelerz/OwlMarble-Magic/classes/druid/Druid.md

 #### Primal Channel: Circle's Avatar [New]

-As a bonus action, you can expend a use of your Primal Channel ability to gain temporary hit points equal to half your druid level plus traits related to your chosen environment, detailed below.
+As a Bonus Action, you can expend a use of your Primal Channel ability to gain temporary hit points equal to half your druid level plus traits related to your chosen environment, detailed below.
 These benefits last for one hour or until you are incapacitated.

 | Environment   | Benefits                                                                                                                                                                                                                                                                                                                                                                                            |
 | :------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |